-Because MLSH 1 does not own any Class A common stock or other economic interests in Maravai LifeSciences Holdings, Inc., we have presented dilution in pro forma net tangible book value per share after this offering assuming that MLSH 1 had all of its LLC Units redeemed or exchanged for newly-issued shares of Class A common stock on a one-for-one basis (rather than for cash and based upon an assumed offering price of \$25.50 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus) and the cancellation for no consideration of all of its shares of Class B common stock (which are not entitled to receive distributions or dividends, whether cash or stock, from Maravai LifeSciences Holdings, Inc.) in order to more meaningfully present the dilutive impact to the investors in this offering.
+Because MLSH 1 does not own any Class A common stock or other economic interests in Maravai LifeSciences Holdings, Inc., we have presented dilution in pro forma net tangible book value per share after this offering assuming that MLSH 1 had all of its LLC Units redeemed or exchanged for newly-issued shares of Class A common stock on a one-for-one basis (rather than for cash and based upon an offering price of \$27.00 per share) and the cancellation for no consideration of all of its shares of Class B common stock (which are not entitled to receive distributions or dividends, whether cash or stock, from Maravai LifeSciences Holdings, Inc.) in order to more meaningfully present the dilutive impact to the investors in this offering.
 We refer to the assumed redemption or exchange of all LLC Units for shares of Class A common stock as described in the previous sentence as the "Assumed Redemption."